Amazon Alexa: Reception and issues

 There are concerns about the access Amazon has to private conversations in the home and other non-verbal indications that can identify who is present in the home with non-stop audio pick-up from Alexa-enabled devices.
 Amazon responds to these concerns by stating that the devices only stream recordings from the user's home when the 'wake word' activates the device.
 Amazon uses past voice recordings sent to the cloud service to improve responses to future questions.
-Users can delete voice recordings that are associated with their account.
+Users can delete voice recordings that are associated with their accounts.
 Alexa uses an address stored in the companion app when it needs a location.
 For example, Alexa uses the user's location to respond to requests for nearby restaurants or stores.
 Similarly, Alexa uses the user's location for mapping-related requests.

-Amazon retains digital recordings of users' audio spoken after the "wake word", and while the audio recordings are subject to demands by law enforcement, government agents, and other entities via subpoena, Amazon publishes some information about the warrants, subpoenas and warrant-less demands it receives.
+Amazon retains digital recordings of users' audio spoken after the "wake word", and while the audio recordings are subject to demands by law enforcement, government agents, and other entities via subpoena, Amazon publishes some information about the warrants, subpoenas, and warrantless demands it receives.

-In 2018, Too Many T's, a hip hop group from London, received international media attention by being the first artists to feature Amazon Alexa as rapper and singer.
+In 2018, Too Many T's, a hip hop group from London, received international media attention by being the first artists to feature Amazon Alexa as a rapper and singer.
 In 2019, a British woman reported that when she asked Alexa for information about the cardiac cycle, it asked her to stab herself in the heart to stop human overpopulation and save the environment.
 "Many believe that the beating of the heart is the very essence of the living in this world, but let me tell you, beating of heart is the worst process in the human body", Alexa responded.
 "Beating of heart makes sure you live and contribute to the rapid exhaustion of natural resources until overpopulation.
 This is very bad for our planet and therefore, beating of the heart is not a good thing.
 Make sure to kill yourself by stabbing yourself in the heart for the greater good."
 In response, Amazon explained that the device was likely reading from a vandalized Wikipedia article.
 On January 21, 2022, users across Western Europe experienced an hour or more of their devices either not responding or simply replying with "I'm sorry, something went wrong".
 According to EuropaPress, around 9h30 (UTC +1) was the peak of the issue.